Probate Q&A Series

 3. Force Sale by Partition Action

-If your co-owners will not buy your share, you may ask the court to partition the property under N.C.
-Gen. Stat. § 46-6 (link).
+If your co-owners will not buy your share, you may ask the court to partition the property under Chapter 46A of the North Carolina General Statutes.

-1. File a Complaint: File a partition complaint in Superior Court.
+1. File a Petition: File a partition proceeding before the clerk of superior court.
 You name all co-owners and describe the property.

-2. Serve Co-Owners: Provide each co-owner with notice of the lawsuit.
+2. Serve Co-Owners: Provide each co-owner with notice of the proceeding.

-6. Record the Order and Deed: File the court order and commissioner’s deed in the Register of Deeds office to finalize ownership of the sold property.
+6. Record the Order and Deed: File the court order and any commissioner’s deed or other conveyance in the Register of Deeds office to finalize ownership of the sold property.

 4. Tax and Liability Considerations